Skip to main content

 });

-test('authenticated user can update profile', function () {
+test('authenticated users can update their profile', function () {

 $response->assertRedirect('/profile');